Over 66 lakh Indians made inter-state travels from April 30-May 12: Govt sources

 Also, after a two-month hiatus, one-third of the scheduled domestic flights would be flying from Monday after the airlines adhere to the government-prescribed limits on airfares categorised in seven bands based on flight duration.
 The lockdown was first announced by Prime Minister Narendra Modi on March 24 for 21 days.
 It was then extended till May 3 and again till May 17.
 The lockdown has now been extended till May 31.

-Hundreds of thousands of migrant labourers have been struggling to get home, with fortunate ones managing a seat in a bus or train, while many others have been just walking home, traveling hundreds of kilometers..
+Hundreds of thousands of migrant labourers have been struggling to get home, with fortunate ones managing a seat in a bus or train, while many others have been just walking home, traveling hundreds of kilometers.
+The country has recorded the biggest single-day spike of 6,088 COVID-19 cases, while the death toll due to the virus has climbed to 3,583, the Union Health Ministry said on Friday.
+The number of coronavirus cases now stands at 1,18,447 in the country.

 - READ MORE ON: